Best Fishing in Oregon

 Rules to Fish By

 The lake is open all year for angling.
-There is a five-trout bag limit (but no size restrictions) that applies to both rainbow and lake trout.
-There is another bag limit for kokanee: 10 land-locked sockeye salmon, with no more than five of those over 12 inches (no minimum size on kokanee, either).
+There is a five-trout bag limit that applies to both rainbow and lake trout.
+There is a separate bag limit for kokanee: 25 in addition to trout, with no size restrictions on these land-locked sockeye salmon.

 Bull trout must be immediately released unharmed.